kaylendog/kepp/frontend-react/README.md

-# @fullstack-template/backend-graphql
+# @fullstack-template/frontend-react

-Simple Express project with linting.
-Cloned from [express-template](https://github.com/SkyezerFox/express-template).
+A simple frontend project powered by React, using the [`styled-components`](https://styled-components.com/) package.

 ## License